-Special Occasion Speech.
+• The first speech assignment is a Special Occasion Speech.
 As we will discuss, this is perhaps one of the most common speaking opportunities we encounter in life, no matter what our profession.
-There are many different types and reasons of special occasion speaking, but you will be delivering a motivational speech to kick off the new academic year.
+There are many different types and reasons of special occasion speaking, but you will be delivering what we will call a "Celebration of Life" speech - recognizing someone important in your life.
+The main purpose of this speech will be to work on your delivery and language skills.
 Delivered extemporaneously.
 4-6 minutes.